FlowFuse/website/src/blog/2024/06/using-timescaledb-with-node-red.md

 ## Conclusion

 In this guide, we have demonstrated how to integrate TimescaleDB with Node-RED.
-We have covered various operations, including creating hypertables, deleting them, and performing data manipulation tasks such as inserting, updating, and deleting data, as well as executing advanced queries.
+We have covered various operations, including creating hypertables, deleting them, and performing data manipulation tasks such as inserting, updating, and deleting data and executing advanced queries.